How Many Seeds to Plant Per Hole, Pot, or Cell?

 “I’m sure this is a silly question, but I always see it recommended to plant more than one seed per hole.
 But why?
 I just got a seed starting kit with some seeds and want to make sure I’m using them efficiently.
 Can you help me out?”

 It’s a great question, Sally!
-Understanding the answer to this question will improve your understanding of gardening and seed starting in general, because the answer hinges on an important concept: seed germination.
+Understanding the answer to this question will improve your understanding of gardening and seed starting in general, because the answer hinges on an important concept: germination rates.

 Answer One: Seed Germination Rates